Dr Nicola Ross

 In 2013, I was awarded the Faculty of Business and Law 'Excellence in Law Teaching" Award.
 I supervise one PhD student and have supervised seven Honours students since 2010 in relation to family and child law topics.
 These include: PhD supervision: Neisha Shepherd (enrolled 2014) Honours Supervision (2010 Rachel Aspinall, ‘Children and Internet Exposure to Pornography’: Reframing the Debate using Children’s Rights’.
 Nicole Lojszczyk, ‘The Changing Face of Relocation: An examination of the proposal of a presumption in favour of relocation in circumstances involving family violence’.
 Khiara Tritton, ‘The Use of Social Science Research in Alienation Matters: The need for specialist knowledge in specialist courts’.
 Loren Riddell, ‘Crossover Youth: An examination of the welfare needs of children involved in the New South Wales juvenile justice system’.
 Kwan Fu Tiphanie Au, ‘Achieving Certainty and Fairness in Binding Financial Agreements’.
 Kathryn Patterson: 'The Kennon Principle: A Time for Change?'

 I am engaged in a number of collaborative projects, with colleagues from the University of Newcastle and professionals in the local or Sydney based area.
 Current active projects are (i) research into DV Lethality for lawyers (ii) Work with several NGOs and other university researchers in relation to children who have been removed from their homes due to protective concerns in Newcastle/surrounds, with themes of family inclusion and children and young people's participation.
-I have co-edited the Australian Families Research E-Bulletin (3 issues per year) together with Dr Richard Fletcher, Family Action Centre (University of Newcastle) and Interrelate, NSW since 2010.
+I co-edited the Australian Families Research E-Bulletin (3 issues per year) together with Dr Richard Fletcher, Family Action Centre (University of Newcastle) and Interrelate, NSW from 2010 to 2014.

 - Doctor of Philosophy, University of Sydney